GarySimons/girlsrun/README.md

 #### Nutrition
 With a breakdown of what to eat to get the best results.
 Broken down into the basic food types and how each group affects your performance.
 Contains link to pay for a personalised plan.
 #### Coaching
 with some tips for helping your body to achive the best results.
-Contains link offering a chance to get a personalised plan.
+Contains link to pay for a personalised plan.

 ### Shop
 Here we have the e-commerce section of the website.
 Users can purchase branded merchandise from the club.
 Here items can be browsed and selected to be added to a shopping basket. **super users** have the ability to **edit and delete items** from the store.